kerimoyle/cellml-specification/src/reference/examples/resets/reset_implementation_1_forwardintegration.rst

 **Description:** This example shows two possible strategies to handle resets.
 No particular method is prescribed (just as no method is prescribed for the solution of ODEs either).

+.. container:: shortlist

     Note that:

     - all elements are in the same component;
     - the order values of resets are not shown; and
     - the units of variables are not shown.

 .. code-block:: text